Microsoft DOS path command

 Type PATH without parameters to display the current path.

-This is where a lot of DOS commands are stored in Window 95; if you are not able to do a dos command, type this command in, allowing all commands you type in, such as "deltree", to be loaded from this directory.
+This is where many MS-DOS commands are stored for Window.
+If you cannot run a command try typing this command at the prompt to make the command line look in this directory for available commands.
 However, if you have another file in another directory such as C:\DOS it will no longer look there.

 DOS limits the path to 122 bytes.
 Every command is limited to 127 bytes; however, 127 - 5 (minus 5 because of PATH=) = 122.